evandroforks/StringReverseRestfull/README.md

 ___
-## Instructions
+## Instructions by Evandro Coan

+The used tools were Java 8 as backend runner for the Servlet's.
+And,
+Java Server Faces (.jsf) pages for generating the frontend HTMl pages based on the processed input from the Java 8 backend application.

+The Servlet Container used was Tomcat 9.
+Initially was attempted to use Payara 5, however could not be found an out-of-the-box integration with Eclipse or Netbeans IDE's.
+Therefore,
+given the limited time to implement and deploy the application, was chosen to stick up with the well know and integrated Apache Tomcat Servlet Container.

 ### Downloads

-1. Download the Tomcat 9 Servler Container from https://tomcat.apache.org/download-90.cgi
+1. Download the Tomcat 9 Servlet Container from https://tomcat.apache.org/download-90.cgi
 1. Unpack it to `C:\Bridge\apache-tomcat-9.0.8`
 1. Download the latest version of [Eclipse IDE for Java EE Developers](http://www.eclipse.org/downloads/eclipse-packages/)
 1. Unpack it to `C:\Bridge\eclipse`